The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

-For large simulations, a 1-d decomposition is often not an option since the amount of data to transfer becomes excessive, and there may not even be as many grid cells in just one spatial direction as one wants to use processes.
-It is therefore in general desirable to reduce the amount of data to transfer, which essentially means minimizing the surface of the local subdomain while keeping its volume constant.
-In 2-d, this means having the local domain to be shaped approximately as a square, in 3-d as a cube.
-The Hilbert-Peano curve has the property that points that are close in regular 2-d or 3-d space are also close, in an average sense, on the 1-d curve.
-It hence leads to local domains that are clusters in 2-d / 3-d, minimizing off-processor communication.
-This is the reason why the space-filling curves has been commonly used to load balance block-structured adaptive mesh refinement codes \cite{Germaschewski2005,vanderHolst2008,Calder2002}, and why, as we will show, it also works well for load balancing particle-in-cell simulations.
+Choosing the Hilbert-Peano curve is just one option; one could, e.g., choose a simple row-major enumeration of the patches instead.
+As we will show later, the property that points which are close in 2-d (or 3-d) space are (on average) also close on the Hilbert-Peano curve does generally provide decompositions where the subdomain handled by a single MPI process is clustered in space, so that most communication between patches is actually local and does not require MPI communication, so that overall inter-process communication still benefits from scaling as the surface-to-volume ratio.
+This is the reason why space-filling curves have commonly been used to load balance block-structured adaptive mesh refinement codes \cite{Germaschewski2005,vanderHolst2008,Calder2002}, and why, as we will show, it also works well for load balancing particle-in-cell simulations.

-Up to this point, we have only considered a case with uniform density, which is trivially load balanced, and so our load-balancing approach does not offer any major benefit here, but as we have shown, it creates good decompositions, essentially the same that one would have chosen in a one subdomain per process approach.
-There are actually some potential benefits, though, that are worth mentioning: The requirement to have a specific number of processes, e. g., square numbers like $4 \times 4$ can be abandoned -- the same decomposition into 64 patches can be run on 64, 16, 15, or 2 processes.
-We envision this to be useful feature when dealing with node failures, which are expected to become a more common problem as simulations use an increasing numbers of cores as machine performance moves towards the exascale.
-If one node, say 32 cores, die in a 250,000 core run, the code would be able to continue the simulation on just 249,968 cores by redistributing patches among the remaining cores -- though obviously the data on those patches need to be recovered first, which requires some kind of frequent (possibly in-memory) checkpointing.
+Up to this point we have only considered a case with uniform density (which is trivially load balanced) and so our load-balancing approach does not offer any major benefit here.
+We have shown, that it creates a good decomposition; essentially the same that one would have chosen in a one subdomain per process approach.
+There are actually some potential benefits, though, that are worth mentioning: The requirement to have a specific number of processes, e.g.\ square numbers like $4 \times 4$ can be abandoned -- the same decomposition into 64 patches can be run on 64, 16, 15, or 2 processes.
+We envision this to be a useful feature when dealing with node failures, which are expected to become a more common problem as simulations use an increasing numbers of cores as machine performance moves towards the exascale.
+If one node, say 32 cores, dies in a 250,000 core run, the code would be able to continue the simulation on just 249,968 cores by redistributing patches among the remaining cores -- though obviously the data on those patches need to be recovered first, which requires some kind of frequent (possibly in-memory) checkpointing.